james-d-pickering/test/teaching.md

 #### Short Explanatory Notes

+### Statistical Mechanics: The Background
+<a href="../pdfs/statmech.pdf" target="_blank">This note</a> walks through the background of statistical mechanics and tackles a simple problem of calculating the internal energy of a box of atoms starting just from quantum mechanical expressions for energy levels.
+Most confusion around stat mech seems to arise from people not understanding the point of it, or understanding why we care about partition functions so much.
+Hopefully this goes some way to remedying the situation.

 ### Nuclear Spin Statistics
 The influence of nuclear spin statistics on rotational spectra often seems confusing, and it can seem that there are a lot of formulae pulled out of the ether to help explain what we see.
 This <a href="../pdfs/spin_statistics.pdf" target="_blank">short note</a> aims to explain the influence of nuclear spin statistics by considering the effect of a rotation on the total wavefunction of a diatomic molecule.
 It assumes you're reasonably adept with typical undergraduate chemist level quantum mechanics!